tkuester/taky/doc/README_SSL.md

 # Configuring taky for SSL support

+NOTE: This document is... not out of date, just don't use it.
+I still don't know why easy-rsa certs don't work on ATAK, but it's not a worry for now.
+Just use `takycli` to build the certs!

 There are a few ways of generating certificates for the server and various clients.
 Since `openssl` is tricky to use, this guide will focus on [easyrsa](https://github.com/OpenVPN/easy-rsa).